 Presented by The Knowledge Group

-The Knowledge Group has assembled a panel of key thought leaders to provide the audience with an in-depth analysis of significant liquidating trusts and post confirmation issues in bankruptcies.
-In this two-hour LIVE Webcast, a panel of distinguished professionals and thought leaders will help trusts beneficiaries understand the important aspects of this significant topic.
-Speakers will also offer best practices in establishing and structuring trusts agreements and bankruptcy disclosures to aid in a better establishment of trusts.
+The Knowledge Group has assembled a panel of key thought leaders to provide the audience with an in-depth analysis of the BPCIA "Patent Dance" and its recent developments.
+In this two-hour LIVE Webcast, a panel of distinguished professionals and thought leaders will help biosimilar companies understand the important aspects of this significant topic.
+Speakers will also offer best practices in helping the audience better understand the steps and legal issues brought by the latest litigations.

 CLE credit available.